 28000.
 Current Topics in Astrophysics.
 PQ: ASTR 24100 and 24200, or consent of instructor.
 An area of current research interest in astrophysics is explored in considerable detail.
 The topic varies, but some examples include the early universe, high energy astrophysics, magneto-hydrodynamics in astrophysics, observational cosmology, and cosmic microwave background.
-The current topic is the new cosmology, concentrating on recent developments.
-M. Turner.
+The topic for 2003-04 is the cosmic microwave background.
+W. Hu.
 Spring.

-29900.
+29700.
 Participation in Research.
 PQ: Third- or fourth-year standing and consent of instructor and departmental counselor.
 Available for either Pass or letter grading.
 Students are required to submit the College Reading and Research Course Form.
 Students may register for this course for as many quarters as they wish; they need not work with the same faculty member each time.
 Students are assigned to work in the research group of a member of the faculty.
 Participation in research may take the form of independent work on a small project or assistance to an advanced graduate student or faculty member in his or her research.
 Summer, Autumn, Winter, Spring.
 L.